When the Leader Becomes the Load-Bearing Structure

 Nothing appears broken.

-Even when nothing is “wrong,” the system feels unfinished without them.
+Even when nothing is visibly wrong, the system feels unfinished without the leader’s presence.

 This isn’t burnout.

-Decisions begin routing upward—not because others are incapable, but because it’s faster.
+Decisions route upward — not because others are incapable, but because it is faster.

 Tensions escalate earlier than necessary.

-Ideas arrive pre-shaped, optimized for approval rather than inquiry.
+Ideas arrive shaped for approval rather than exploration.

 No one is doing anything wrong.